Fort Leaton State Historic Site: Facilities

 Fort Leaton State Historic Site is on Farm to Market Road 170, 5 mi southeast of Presidio, Texas.

 The site contains historic ruins, nature trails, and exhibits.
 There is a picnic area and public restrooms.
 The Texas State Park Store gift shop is located on the grounds.

-The Barton Warnock Environmental Education Center serves as the visitor center for both Ft.
+The Barton Warnock Visitor Center serves as the visitor center for both Ft.
 Leaton State Historic Site and Big Bend Ranch State Park.

 Wireless Internet Access (Wi-Fi) is available in some areas of this site.

 Hours, admission

 Fort Leaton is open 8 a.m. to 4:30 p.m., 7 days a week, but closed on Christmas Day.

 Entrance fee applies.
 Special event rental fees by prior arrangement.
 Guided tours are available for an additional fee.
 Group tours need to be coordinated in advance with the Park.